mohammadRezaeian/notes/posts/api/2021-10-26-google-dialogflow-api.md

-::: info
+::: tip

-💡 **Quota**: For each Service Account, ==the limit of number of projects you can create is 22==.
+**Quota**: For each Service Account, ==the limit of number of projects you can create is 22==.
 You can ask more but the better idea is to create another service account (and don't forget to remove the old one with its credentials).

 :::